rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 )
 ```

-If the top split only shows lines matching a certain pattern, but are still
-editable, you can see how this starts to differ from a plain text editor.

 This could be useful in a search and replace scenario for example.
 Instead of
 scrolling through the document for matches, you could instead only show the
-lines that match and make the edit there.
+lines that match and make the edit right there.
+And now you can see how this
+starts to differ from a plain text editor.

-First, I started working on how to input the text to use in the filter.
-I came
+I started working on how to input the text to use in the filter.
+I came up with
-up with this:
+this:

 <center>
 ![New filter input field.](rlproject-filter.png)
 </center>

 The idea was that as a typed characters in the filter input field, the lines
-that did not match would get excluded from the top split below.
+that did not match would get excluded from the top split.

 When I made the modification to add the input field, I had to force it in.
 I
 didn't find any clean way to do it using the current design.
 Forcing it in at
 first is fine.
 But I couldn't find a way to refactor toward a better design
 either.
-And I was unable to do the actual filtering part as well.
-I just
+Furthermore, I was unable to do the actual filtering part as well.
+I
-couldn't figure out how.
+just couldn't figure out how.
 I was stuck.

 ## A note on getting stuck